-- 1) Discriminator It is a supervised approach means It is a simple classifier that predicts data is fake or real.
-It is trained on real data and provides feedback to a generator. - 2) Generator It is an unsupervised learning approach.
+1) Discriminator - It is a supervised approach means It is a simple classifier that predicts data is fake or real.
+It is trained on real data and provides feedback to a generator.

+2) Generator - It is an unsupervised learning approach.
 It will generate data that is fake data based on original(real) data.
 It is also a neural network that has hidden layers, activation, loss function.
 Its aim is to generate the fake image based on feedback and make the discriminator fool that it cannot predict a fake image.
 And when the discriminator is made a fool by the generator, the training stops and we can say that a generalized GAN model is created.

-Here, the generative model captures the distribution of data and is trained in such a manner to generate the new sample that tries to maximize the probability of the discriminator to make a mistake (maximize discriminator loss).
+Here the generative model captures the distribution of data and is trained in such a manner to generate the new sample that tries to maximize the probability of the discriminator to make a mistake(maximize discriminator loss).
 The discriminator on other hand is based on a model that estimates the probability that the sample it receives is from training data not from the generator and tries to classify it accurately and minimize the GAN accuracy.
 Hence the GAN network is formulated as a minimax game where the Discriminator is trying to minimize its reward V(D, G) and the generator is trying to maximize the Discriminator loss.

-The below figure addresses the constraints

-How is an actual architecture of GAN?

-How two neural networks are build and training and prediction is done?
+Now you might be wondering how is an actual architecture of GAN, and how two neural networks are build and training and prediction is done?
+To simplify it have a look at the below general architecture of GAN.

-Both the components are neural networks.
-The generator output is directly connected to the input of the discriminator.
+We know that both components are neural networks. we can see that generator output is directly connected to the input of the discriminator.
 And discriminator predicts it and through backpropagation, the generator receives a feedback signal to update weights and improve performance.
 The discriminator is a feed-forward neural network.